tier4/arm-dev-summit-2020/README.md

 - [Exercise 2: RViz basics and replaying a rosbag](exercises/exercise2.md)
 - [Exercise 3: Localization using NDT Scan Matching](exercises/exercise3.md)
 - [Exercise 4: Simulation testing with dummy objects](exercises/exercise4.md)

+# Workshop Q&A
+Any questions that cannot be answered during the workshop session itself will be recorded and answered [here](workshop_qa.md).